Regulations for pandemic operations

 THIS DOCUMENT WILL BE ADAPTED ACCORDING TO CURRENT DEVELOPMENTS AND UPDATED ACCORDINGLY

-The Berlin University of the Arts is aware of its responsibility for the health of its staff, teachers and students and has taken far-reaching decisions in recent days with the State of Berlin, in the circle of Berlin's universities and in the crisis committee of the UdK Berlin to slow down the spread of the corona virus.
+The Berlin University of the Arts is aware of its responsibility for the health of its staff, teachers and students.
+Since the beginning of the pandemic, the UdK Berlin has taken far-reaching decisions with the State of Berlin, in the circle of Berlin's universities and in the crisis committee of the UdK Berlin to slow down the spread of the corona virus.

 We continue to ask all members of the university to regularly check the information on the UdK website, where we publish the current status of the measures.